-- 70,000 tons Panamax ships to be loaded - transhipment using two 4000-5000 ton barges - barges would work 24 hours 7 days a week with a loading rate up to 2000 tons/hour.
+- product bauxite would be exported by 70,000 ton Panamax ships - transhipment using two 4000-5000 ton barges - barges would work 24 hours seven days a week with a loading rate up to 2000 tons/hour.

 The annual water requirements for dust suppression, watering haul roads and plant and equipment washdown would be approximately 148 megalitres per annum using the existing water pipeline infrastructure.
 The annual power supply would have an anticipated average capacity of 3 megawatts (MW) and would be supplied by three 1MW generators fitted on semi-trucks.